nion-software/nionswift/docs/graphics.rst

 =====
 Masks are used to isolate sections of an image to gather information from just the specified area rather than the whole image.
 Preset masks are added to images just like graphics either by using the mask buttons in the toolbar or by using the [Graphics] menu item.

 Aside from the default masks, you can choose to make a regular image graphic part of a mask.
 To add a graphic to the mask, select the graphic and use the menu item [Graphics > Add to Mask].
-Similarly, remove a graphic from the mask by selecting it and using the menu item [Graphics > Remove from Mask].
+Similarly, you can remove a graphic from the mask by selecting it and using the menu item [Graphics > Remove from Mask].
 A graphic will turn blue when it is part of the mask on an image.

 Below are the preset types of masks.
-For more information about adjusting the parameters of masks, see the GRAPHICS subsection of the Inspector Panel.
+For more information about adjusting the parameters of masks, see the :ref:`graphics inspector section` subsection of the Inspector Panel.

 .. _Lattice Mask: